 Video: Bringing power to rural Morocco

 The EBRD and its donors are backing the government’s investment plan to bring 24/7 electricity access to over 1200 rural villages in Morocco for the very first time.

 The EBRD’s expansion into the SEMED region began in May 2011 in the aftermath of the Arab uprising.

-Indeed, the G8 has described the EBRD as a “unique instrument” in its work in “central and eastern European countries engaged in the same dynamics”.
+Under the Deauville Partnership, the G8 countries announced their backing of countries that were witnessing dramatic political change and requested the EBRD’s support, describing it as a “unique instrument” in its work in “central and eastern European countries engaged in the same dynamics.”

 “The changes underway in the Middle East and North Africa are historic and have the potential to open the door to the kind of transformation that occurred in central and eastern Europe after the fall of the Berlin Wall,” the G8 declared in its statement on the “Arab Spring” approved at Deauville in May 2011.

-Donors to the Bank, including the European Union and contributors to the SEMED Multi-Donor Account (funded by Australia, Finland, France, Germany, Italy, the Netherlands, Norway, Sweden and the United Kingdom) supported the first phase of the EBRD’s involvement in the new region through technical cooperation activities in preparation of investment projects.
+The EBRD’s shareholders agreed on 30 September 2011 to extend the geographical mandate to the southern and eastern Mediterranean.
+Donors to the EBRD, including the European Union (EU) and contributors to the SEMED Multi-Donor Account, supported the first phase of the EBRD’s involvement in the new region through technical cooperation activities in preparation for investment projects.

-The EBRD’s shareholders approved the creation of a €1 billion special fund to launch investments in the four countries at its Annual Meeting in London in May 2012.
+In 2012, the EBRD’s shareholders approved the creation of a €1 billion special fund to launch investments in the four countries before it started using its own capital.